Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Although being arrested – or having someone known in that position – isn’t ideal, it could happen to any human being.
 That’s why everyone should be prepared and well-informed to know where to search for information when such a situation happens.

-Utilize the Taylor County Jail’s Arrest Log & Mugshot Search
+Use the Taylor County Jail’s Arrest Log & Mugshot Search

 Taylor County Sheriff’s Office is the public records repository of information about recent arrests and bookings.
 Whenever looking for someone, citizens should reach out to them first and see what they are able to uncover.